OpenDSA/OpenDSA/RST/en/List/StackLinked.rst

 implemented, it is possible to take advantage of the one-way growth of the array-based stack.
 This can be done by using a single array to store two stacks.
-One stack grows inward from each end as illustrated by Figure :num:`Figure #TwoArrayStacks`, hopefully leading to less wasted space.
+One stack grows inward from each end as illustrated by the figure below, hopefully leading to less wasted space.
 However, this only works well when the space requirements of the two stacks are inversely correlated.
 In other words, ideally when one stack grows, the other will shrink.